issp-center-dev/DCore/doc/impuritysolvers/scipy/scipy.rst

      hole excitation: N - 1 = 4
       Use the Lehmann representation

 This shows the calculation of the impurity Green's function.
-Lehmann representation is used when the dimensions of :math:`N \pm 1`-particle states is smaller than ``dim_full_diag``.
-Otherwise, the sparse solver specified by ``gf_solver`` is used.
+Lehmann representation is used when the dimension of :math:`N \pm 1`-particle states is smaller than ``dim_full_diag``.
+Otherwise, linear equations are solved by the sparse solver specified by ``gf_solver``.
 The output in this case is as follows:

 .. code-block:: text

+    Calculating impurity Green's function...

     Initial state 1/32  (N = 5)